 How we imagine we’ll feel at His appearing isn’t the point, it’s how we’ll actually feel: shame or confidence.
 If we’re following a false Jesus (2Co 11:4), our anticipation of our response is as much in error.

 So, what do we have now that’s the most like Jesus Christ?
-I’d say Torah, God’s commandments, is the best we have, revealing His mind and heart, His way, His Truth, His life.
+I’d say Torah, God’s commandments, is the best we have; they’re His testimonies about Himself, revealing His mind and heart, His way, His Truth, His life.
 We measure any likeness of Jesus Christ by its standard.
 (1Jn 3:4)

 A king’s heart is revealed in His laws.
 Imagine Mosaic Law returning in the clouds, the Torah alive, deified: this, on moral and character grounds, is indistinguishable from the heart of Jesus Christ.